pengyumu/gomoku-ai-agent/README.md

 # Gomoku-StudentLLMAgent

-A lightweight, LLM-steered Gomoku (8×8) agent that combines minimal code heuristics with prompted decision rules to pick moves.
+A lightweight, LLM-based Gomoku (8×8) agent that combines minimal code heuristics with prompted decision rules to pick moves.
 It favors central control, detects immediate tactical threats/wins for prompt hints, and robustly parses the model’s JSON move with a safe fallback.